10 Traits of a Coaching Website That Works

 If your website has been around a while, you might want to double-check it on your phone.

-Trait #10 – Your Coaching Website Doesn’t Suck Up Your Time
+Trait #10 – Your Coaching Website Doesn’t Suck Up A Lot Of Time

 Whether you hire someone to build it, do-it-yourself, you absolutely CANNOT let your coaching website drain your time.